 Who am I and why should you bother reading this?

 I am Thomas Harper, scientist and aspiring author and Youtube science educator.
-This blog is where I post thoughts and ideas on various subjects of interest me.
+This blog is where I post thoughts and ideas on various subjects of interest to me.
 It is also a way to promote my books, as well as books by other authors when, in my infinite wisdom, I deem them acceptable.
-Feel free to disagree with me on anything I write, but try to keep it civil.
+Feel free to disagree with me on anything I write, but try to keep things civil.

 As far as philosophy and politics, I am an autodidact.
 For science, at least as far as chemistry and biochemistry, I have an actual degree (Masters), research experience, and articles published.

 As a scientist, my undergraduate research at Grand Valley State University was on beta-lactamase enzymes, which are the enzymes that antibacterial resistant pathogens use to breakdown beta-lactam (penicillin-like) antibiotics.
 I used steady state kinetics assays and x-ray crystallography to study a new strain of beta-lactamase dubbed OXA-239.
 My graduate research was using cryo-electron microscopy to study the structure of the CDK8 module of the Mediator complex, which is involved in cell signaling and mRNA transcription.
 You can view my research publications here.

 Politically I am closest to classical liberalism, though I am nihilistic and pessimistic about all political and economic systems.
 Thus, true to the “cynical” part of Cynical Philosopher I am critical of everything: capitalism, communism, socialism, fascism, democracy, oligarchy, authoritarianism, and anything else humans have attempted.
 For more on this, see my posts “Why I Voted Third Party” and “Why I Am No Longer a Libertarian.”